carlosperate/awesome-microbit/README.md

 - [Hacking a Cardboard PinBall Machine](https://www.instructables.com/CardBoard-Paper-MicroBit-Pinball-Machine/) - Adding a micro:bit to a cardboard pinball kit to create a game with interactive lights, sounds, and motion.
 - [Totally Useless Coffee Dispenser](https://www.instructables.com/Totally-Useless-Coffee-Dispenser/) - Designing and building a coffee dispenser with micro:bit, motors and 3D printed parts.
 - ["High-Fivey" the Cardboard Robot](https://www.instructables.com/High-Fivey-the-Cardboard-Microbit-Robot/) - Stuck at home but still have a need to high-five someone?
 Make a friendly little cardboard micro:bit robot to do just that.
-- [BBC micro:bit + WiFi + phone notifications](https://www.hackster.io/393644/bbc-micro-bit-wifi-phone-notifications-ddb90d) - How to connect BBC microbit to WiFi and send a phone notification when a sound is detected.
+- [BBC micro:bit + WiFi + phone notifications](https://www.hackster.io/393644/bbc-micro-bit-wifi-phone-notifications-ddb90d) - How to connect BBC micro:bit to WiFi and send a phone notification when a sound is detected.
 - [Awaken the Force with micro:bit](https://www.okdo.com/project/awaken-the-force-with-microbit/) - For millennia people have used the force for good, evil, and just to lift things up and move them about.
 We have found quite a large amount of force inside the micro:bit, enough in fact to lift small, everyday objects.
 - [Mechanical 7-segment digital clock](https://www.thingiverse.com/thing:4626956) - Digital clock with 23 segments, controlled by a single RC servo motor, with all segments and the carries between digits mechanically resolved.
 - [Mechanical digital clock](https://www.thingiverse.com/thing:4613624) - 4 digits, 24 hour-notation mechanical digital clock controlled by micro:bit and only one RC servo motor.
 Time adjustment from PC is possible via bluetooth.